schorsch12/css-exercises/foundations/05-descendant-combinator/README.md

 The properties you need to add are:

-* Only the `p` elements that are descendants of the `div` element should have a yellow background, red text, a font size of 20px, and center aligned.
+* Only the `p` elements that are descendants of the `div` element should have a yellow background, red text, a font size of 20px, and cented. er align
 ## Desired Outcome
 ![desired outcome](./desired-outcome.png)